clarkgrubb/home/README.rst

 My dot files, which see use on Darwin, Linux, Cygwin, and MinGW.

-Observations about home directory organization and personal practice.
+Observations about home directory organization.
+Personal practice.

 Installation
 ------------